google/dart-basics/README.md

 # Dart Basics

-This repository contains a collection of useful extension methods on the built in objects in Dart, such as Strings, Collections, and Object.
+This repository contains a collection of useful extension methods on the built in objects in Dart, such as Strings, Iterables, and Object.

 ## Usage
 Import the basics library.